hunter1992/zhmfem/README.md

 ![FEM](imgs/FEM.jpg "FEM application")

-After studying the theory and application of finite element technology for several years, hunter1992 started this open source project out of interest when he graduated with his doctorate.
+After studying the theory and application of finite element technology for several years, ZHM started this open source project out of interest when he graduated with his doctorate.

 The answers to several basic questions related to this project are as follows:
 * Why Rust? -- Performance, Reliability and Productivity.